 A few weeks ago my friend Randall shared his grandma’s recipe for peach cobbler.
 I fully intend to make it with peaches at some point, but blackberries were on sale, so I followed the lead of my own grandma and made blackberry cobbler.
-I just made it on a smaller scale!
 My grandma made her famous cobbler in a 9×13 inch pan and served it to the crowds of family that visited her on weekends.
-I used a loaf pan and am calling it Blackberry Cobbler for Two.
+I’ve scaled it down to a loaf pan size and am calling it Blackberry Cobbler for Two.

 The size and shape of the pan is important.
 My loaf pan is 8×4 inches.
 If you don’t have an 8×4 inch loaf, you could probably divide the recipe between two individual size casserole dishes.
 Alternatively, you could use a 9×5 inch loaf pan and increase the ingredients slightly.
 I put the increased measurements in the notes, for those of you who only have 9×5 inch loaf pans.